 Phone: 1-919-645-4090Contact Form

 Fábio Bruno Construções contracted Applied Science International (ASI) to model the implosion of the Oliverio Kraemer (OK) Hospital.
-The six-story high building was located less than 40 metres from the neighboring Albert Schweitzer (AB) Hospital.
-The continued operation of the neighboring hospital was essential.
+Not only was the six-story high building located directly across from the neighboring Albert Schweitzer (AB) Hospital, but the continued operation of the neighboring hospital was essential.
 Hence, at the time of the demolition there were more than 800 people – including patients, doctors and nursing staff inside the AB hospital.

 The sequence of demolition of the structure was modeled in the Extreme Loading ® for structures software to ensure that the structure will fail away from AB Hospital.
 Only the columns of the first three floors were demolished.
 To limit the vibration and damage to the neighboring hospital the last row of columns of the OK hospital near the AB was not to be imploded.

 One of the concerns in the design of the demolition scheme was to ensure complete collapse of the structure.
 Partial collapse also referred to as “squatting” means that part of the structure stays intact after the demolition.
 This creates an additional hazard and waste of time to demolish the remaining part.

 Throughout the process, Applied Science International and Fábio Bruno Construções were able to see the results of each proposed scenario to determine whether the demolition will go as planned.
 It was decided that the infill walls were to be removed completely from the first three floors except for the walls near the AB hospital.
 Additionally to ensure complete collapse, the internal walls were removed from the top three floors while the external walls were not removed.